Causes Of Nose Pores And Top 12 Tips To Clean Them

 10. Take Care Of Your Acne Breakouts

 Acne can clog pores and make them more visible (8).
-You can use a cleanser with salicylic acid to unclog your pores.
-If the salicylic acid dries or irritates your skin, try alternating cleansers.
-For best results, you can use a mild, non-comedogenic cleanser when you wake up and a salicylic acid cleanser prior to going to bed.
+You can use a cleanser with salicylic acid (BHA)to unclog your pores.
+If the salicylic acid dries or irritates your skin, try alternating cleansers or a lower concentration.
+For best results, you can use a mild, non-comedogenic, low foaming cleanser when you wake up and a salicylic acid cleanser prior to going to bed.

 11. Use A High-Quality Sunscreen Every Day